Eye Care/Avoiding Eye Injuries

 Eye strain and computer use

-The following are the most common symptoms of eye strain, which may be attributed to prolonged computer screen viewing.
+The following are the most common symptoms of eye strain.
+These may be attributed to prolonged computer screen viewing.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 Red, watery, irritated eyes